 - Keep the water vigorously aerated during treatment.
 The simplest way to do this is to insert into the container an air stone connected to an aquarium air pump.

 - Remove all the fish from the infected aquarium and place them into the freshwater.
 If you have many fish to treat, do not overcrowd the container.
 You can work with small groups at a time, changing the water after each group has been treated.

 - For the best results fish should remain in the freshwater for a duration of three to four minutes.
 If any fish is showing signs of undue stress after a minute or two, remove it.

 - If the fish settle to the bottom on their sides and do not move about, don't worry; they usually right themselves and start moving around within about the first minute.
 If concerned you can nudge them a little bit to stimulate movement, and if any fish looks to be overly stressed, remove it.

-- Set some extra treatment water aside so it can be used to do water changes during the procedure if the water becomes fouled with waste.
+- Set some extra treatment fresh water aside so it can be used to do water changes during the procedure if the water becomes fouled with waste.

-- If you do not plan to quarantine new fish prior to placing them into the main aquarium, you can give them a quick freshwater dip as a preventative measure, as long as there are no signs of stress from being in transit.
+- If you do not plan to quarantine new fish prior to placing them into the main aquarium, at least you can give them a quick freshwater dip as a preventative measure, as long as there are no signs of stress from being in transit.